 The single leg glute bridge is an advanced bridge exercise. it’s that bit more intense as you drive up through just one leg, isolating and strengthening the all-important glutes, hamstrings and firing up the core.

 Without strong glutes you run the risk of putting unnecessary strain on your back and other parts of the body which can then cause injury and affect performance.
-Strong glutes are essential for everyone but especially important for runners and those who lift weights as they can help prevent injury in other areas of the body which take over if the glutes are weak.
+Strong glutes are essential for everyone but especially important for runners and those who lift weights to help prevent injury in other areas of the body which take over if the glutes are weak.

 Single Leg Glute Bridge Benefits

-Just like with your standard glute bridge, the single-leg glute bridge targets all the glute muscles but lifting one leg adds work to your hamstrings making it that bit more intense.
-It’s also a great way to improve your hip mobility and strengthen your lower back, making it perfect for any desk-bound worker.
+The single leg glute bridge exercise has many benefits!
+Just like with your standard glute bridge, the single-leg glute bridge targets all the glute muscles, lifting one leg adds work to your hamstrings making it that bit more intense.
+It’s also a great way to improve your hip mobility, decrease knee pain and strengthen your lower back – improving posture, making it perfect for any desk-bound worker.

 Single leg glute bridges are great for: